TakeAWalk/UTM/10-NodeJS/liri-node-app/readme.md

 ## How do I use this?

 Use Node to run this app.
-Send it one of four commands
+Send it one of four commands: 'my-tweets', 'spotify-this'song', 'movie-this' or 'do-what-it-says'.

-- 'my-tweets'
-- 'spotify-this'song'
-- 'movie-this'
-- 'do-what-it-says'

-And view the console for output.
+View the console for output.

 In addition, all output is written to a log.txt file.

 ## Built With